MarekBykowski/yocto-ci-manifest/README.md

 I strongly advise each of us creates a branch with his/her own tests and we merge it to the main branch when appropriate.

-So before running `testimage` tests make sure you have the QEMU started, the port QEMU listens for the `ssh` set in `conf/local.conf:TEST_TARGET_IP` then run:
+Start the QEMU or SIMICS, check the port the QEMU or SIMICS listens to for `ssh`, set that port in `conf/local.conf:TEST_TARGET_IP`, then run:

 ```
 bitbake core-image-cxl-sdk -c testimage
 ```
+It will run all the tests defined in `TEST_SUITES`

 ## `Yocto-CI` `testimage` test results